Before building any fence, it's best to check if you need any permits.

 The only exception to this is for fences facing a 'Declared Road'.
-(Declared Road - freeway or arterial road under the Road Management Act 2004.
-Use Building Information Request Form to apply for this information).
-In this case, Council Consent is required for fences over 2 metres in height.
+(Declared Road - freeway or arterial road under the Road Management Act 2004).
+In this case, council consent is required for fences over 2 metres in height.

 Height is measured above the footpath level.

-Barbed wire must be at least 150 mm back from the street alignment, or at least 2 metres above the street level.
+Barbed wire must be at least 150 millimetres back from the street alignment, or at least two metres above the street level.

 A Street Occupation Permit is required where works are undertaken beyond the property boundary (for example: from footpath or nature strip).

-Any part of a fence located within 9 metres of a point of intersection of street alignments (corner fences) can only be constructed up to 1 metre in height.
+Any part of a fence located within nine metres of a point of intersection of street alignments (corner fences) can only be constructed up to one metre in height.

 - front fences generally over 1.5 metres high (or 2.0 metres if facing a 'declared road')

-- fences on the corner of 2 streets over 1 metre in height within 9 metres of the intersection of the street boundaries.
+- fences on the corner of two streets over one metre in height within nine metres of the intersection of the street boundaries.